Archives West Finding Aid

 As of 2023, McGuane published ten novels, four short story collections, five screenplays, and six collections of essays.
 McGuane first received recognition for his debut novel, The Sporting Club, published in 1969.
 He also received acclaim for his novels The Bushwacked Paino (1971) and Ninety-Two in the Shade (1973), the latter of which was nominated for a National Book Award.
 In the 1970s he made notable forays into cinema, writing screenplays for the films Rancho Deluxe (1975), the film adaptation of 92 in the Shade (1975), and Missouri Breaks (1976).

 McGuane has also contributed numerous essays and short stories to magazines like Esquire and The New Yorker.
-His essays and stories have also appeared in anthologies like The Best American Sports Writing, The Best American Essays, and The Best American Short Stories.
+His essays and stories have also appeared in anthologies such as The Best American Sports Writing, The Best American Essays, and The Best American Short Stories.

 McGuane moved to Livingston, Montana in the late 1960s, splitting his time between Montana and Key West, Florida.
 He continued to reside in Montana, living for a time in the Paradise Valley before he relocated to a ranch outside of McLeod, Montana on the Boulder River.
 His fiction and non-fiction reflect the influence of his life in Montana.
 McGuane's fiction is largely set in the American west, and Montana in particular, and focuses on themes of rural working-class life, ranching, and small-town drama.
 McGuane's non-fiction predominantly focuses on his life outdoors and his interests in fly fishing, bird hunting, bird dogs, and raising horses.